NextrixVFX/BEV-Visualizer/README.md

 # BEV-Visualizer
 - Fast Tesla-AI Style BEV Model + Visualizer.
 Built with TensorRT and Unity.
 - Note: This uses strictly cameras.
 No lidar needed; Lidar is used for training, not inference.
+- Also this no where close to being complete atm.

 # Requirements
 * Most requirements can be found on the original repo for [CUDA-FastBev](https://github.com/Mandylove1993/CUDA-FastBEV).
 However, some information is left out.